ans-group/docs.ukfast.co.uk/source/ecommercestacks/woocommerce/index.rst

 - **Version Control Utilities**: :doc:`/operatingsystems/linux/git/index`
 - **File system distribution**: :doc:`/operatingsystems/linux/nfs/index`

-We have a number of guides for our Shopware optimised stack:
+We have a number of guides for our WooCommerce optimised stack:

 .. toctree::
    :maxdepth: 1